akhileshpandey2511/25-Days-Backend-Challange/Day_3/README.md

 - Serve the built application: You can serve the built application locally using a tool like serve.
 Install it globally using npm:

         npm install -g serve
+  then navigate to the dist directory and run:

+        serve -s
+  This will serve your built application at http://localhost:5000 by default.